 Legal Studies and Paralegal Studies

-Our Legal Studies Program and Paralegal Studies Program are part of an elite group of programs in Georgia that is approved by the American Bar Association (ABA).
+Our Legal Studies and Paralegal Studies Programs are part of an elite group of programs in Georgia that is approved by the American Bar Association (ABA).

 This approval signifies a high degree of quality in our curriculum and in our student resources.
-Please note that paralegals may not provide legal services directly to the public, except as permitted by law.
+Please note that paralegals and other non-lawyers may not provide legal services directly to the public, except as permitted by law.

-Our full-time instructors are all attorneys with a combined 40 years of teaching experience.
+Our full-time instructors are all attorneys with combined teaching experience of over 50 years.
 Our curriculum has been carefully developed to provide students with the hands-on training they will need to be successful in the legal field.

 Students have a variety of options from which to choose:

 - B.S. degree in Legal Studies, for students who want to pursue a degree that emphasizes practical skills plus analytical and conceptual thinking, legal research & writing, a study of the evolution of various legal theories, a solid understanding of substantive areas of law, and the role of law in society.
 It also allows students to take courses in a variety of departments throughout the university.
 The B.S. degree is a good option for students who plan to work in fields impacted by law and legal regulation or who are considering law school or other fields of graduate studies.

 - A.S. degree in Paralegal Studies, with the same focus as the paralegal certificate, and an additional emphasis on general education, for students who do not already possess a degree and who do not want to seek a four-year degree at this time.

 - Paralegal Certificate, with a focus on practical paralegal skills, legal terminology, legal research and writing, and substantive law courses.
 The Paralegal Certificate is open to students who already possess a bachelor's degree or a qualifying A.A., A.S., or A.A.S. degree.